Understanding GraphQL Queries and Mutations in Laravel

 This query has a root field called user, which takes an argument of id with a value of 1.
 The user field has two child fields, name and email, which are the data we want to retrieve.

-Defining query fields in the schema
+Defining Query Fields in the Schema

 To use GraphQL queries in Laravel, we need to define the fields that clients can query in our GraphQL schema.
 We do this by defining a type for each data model in our Laravel application, and then specifying the fields that can be queried for each type.